readyready15728/misc/awakemud-notes.md

   Clubs, Cyber Implants, Edged Weapons, Polearms, Brawling and Whips and Flails.
 - Cecile Nichols in The Downfall in Touristville offers work (minimum reputation 350).
 She may have connections to superior magical gear.
+- The martichoras Cecile Nichols wants dead is north on Highway 229 to the east of J'valdi.
+Look for "A grassy field" to the west.
 - A clean-shaven man below the Bradenton sells minigun ammunition; EX light, medium and heavy machine gun ammunition and explosive assault cannon ammunition.